MarkMagdyShawky/Book-Nest/README.md

 - **Flutter:** The core framework for building beautiful UIs natively for Android and iOS.
 - **Bloc Cubit:** For efficient state management using unidirectional data flow.
-- **MVVM (Model-View-ViewModel):** Clean architectural pattern for separation of concerns, ensuring maintainable code.
+- **MVVM:** Clean architectural pattern for separation of concerns, ensuring maintainable code.
 - **Google Books API:** Provides book data and previews.

 ----